 Since its inception, activities held on the Common stretched beyond relaxation and recreation to include public assembly.
 George Washington, John Adams, and General Lafayette celebrated our nation’s independence in this space.
 In the 19th century, abolitionists strove to abolish slavery and the United States Army recruited soldiers to fight in the Civil War.
+During the fight for the 19th Amendment, women suffragists drew crowds at open-air meetings and rallies.
 In the 20th century, Charles Lindbergh spoke to crowds on the Common about the future of commercial aviation.
 Anti-Vietnam and Civil Rights rallies, including one led by Martin Luther King Jr., took place on the Common.
 Today, Bostonians still gather on the Common to protest grievances and promote new ideas.

 Used, enjoyed, and largely protected by generations, the Boston Common exemplifies the spirit of public conservation in Massachusetts and the trend in American cities to preserve nature within growing urban areas.
 Today visitors can enjoy ball fields, a tot lot, and the Frog Pond where the public skates in winter and children frolic in the summer.
 Other additions to the Common over time include a large underground parking garage and tennis courts.
 Despite these changes, the Common still retains its original function for the people of Boston: a relaxing open space in a congested city.
 Boston Common is one of the nine parks that are part of the Emerald Necklace, a 1,100-acre chain of parks linked by parkways.